 The Society has an operating loan with Vancouver City Savings Credit Union ("Vancity") with the following terms: a maximum amount of \$50,000 and bears interest at prime + 2.75% per annum.
 The operating loan is secured by a general security agreement made by the Society, creating a security interest against all present and after-acquired personal property, and is registered (first position) at the Personal Property Registry against the Society.
-As at December 31, 2023 and 2022, the line of credit was not in use.
+As at December 31, 2024 and 2023, the line of credit was not in use.

-GOVERNMENT LOAN
+6. GOVERNMENT LOAN

 In 2021, the Society received an interest-free loan of \$60,000 under the Canada Emergency Business Account ("CEBA") program.
-Repaying the balance of the loan on or before January 18, 2024 would result in loan forgiveness of up to \$20,000, which has been recorded as revenue in the year ended December 31, 2021, as the Society intends to fulfill all facets of the loan arrangement and qualify for the forgiveness.
-The government loan is recorded at its net amount payable and is guaranteed by the Government of Canada.
-Subsequent to year end, the loan was repaid in full and the Society qualified for forgiveness of \$20,000.
+Repaying the balance of the loan on or before January 18, 2024 would result in loan forgiveness of up to \$20,000, which was recorded as revenue in the year ended December 31, 2021, as the Society intended to fulfill all facets of the loan arrangement and qualify for the forgiveness.
+The government loan was recorded at its net amount payable and was guaranteed by the Government of Canada.
+The loan was fully repaid before the forgiveness deadline in 2024, allowing the Society to qualify for the \$20,000 forgiveness.